shresthacodes/shresthacodes/README.md

 ## ✨ Fun Facts

 - Demon Slayer is my current favorite anime.
-- As a kid, I wanted to be an acheologist.
+- As a kid, I wanted to be an archaeologist.
 - Python was my first programming language.
 - I love playing the piano.